 Hydrogenation occurs when unsaturated oil is heated to such an extreme temperature it essentially becomes liquid plastic.
 Now imagine that clogging your blood vessels.
 EW!
 Avoiding Trans fat and hydrogenation is my NUMBER ONE RULE.
 Stay away from it!

-Ingredients like butylated hydrozyttoluene (BHT), High Fructose Corn Syrup, and Acesulfame-K do not belong in your food or in your body.
+Ingredients like butylated hydrozyttoluene (better known as BHT), High Fructose Corn Syrup, and Acesulfame-K do not belong in your food or in your body.
 The FDA allows a shocking amount of harmful artificial sweeteners, chemicals, and enhancers in processed foods.
-If you’re not sure what an ingredient is, it is probably best to avoid.
+If you’re not sure what an ingredient is, it is probably best to avoid it.

 Sugar has been linked to diabetes, cancer, obesity, inflammation, heart disease, and liver damage.
 Unfortunately, sugar is found in virtually all processed and packaged foods.
 An effective way to evaluate if the sugar content is too high is to compare it to the fiber and protein content.
-Generally, there should always be more grams of fiber and protein than grams of sugar.
+Generally, there should always be MORE grams of fiber and protein than grams of sugar.
+The fiber and protein content will prevent large blood sugar spikes.